-A critical unmet medical need exists for patients with LAPC who no longer respond to first-line therapy with either Abraxane [®] plus gemcitabine or the 4-drug combination known as FOLFIRINOX, the current standards of care for this disease.
+A critical unmet medical need exists for patients with LAPC whose pancreas tumor no longer responds after 4-6 months of treatment with either Abraxane[®] plus gemcitabine or the 4-drug combination known as FOLFIRINOX (both combinations are the current standards of care for pancreatic cancer).
 We believe that these patients have no effective treatment alternative once their tumors no longer respond to these therapies.
-Two of the most commonly used treatments are 5-fluorouiracil ("5-FU") or capecitabine (a prodrug of 5-FU) plus radiation.
-We believe both treatments are only marginally effective in treating the tumor and result in serious side effects.
+Two of the most commonly used treatments for these patients are 5-fluorouiracil ("5-FU") or capecitabine (a prodrug of 5-FU) plus radiation (chemoradiation therapy).
+We believe that both treatments are only marginally effective in treating the tumor and both result in serious side effects.
+More recently, radiation treatment alone is being used at some cancer centers in the United States ("U.S.").

+We believe that all of these treatments are only marginally effective in treating the tumor and all can result in serious side effects.
 Other treatments are being tried in an attempt to address this problem, but their success is far from certain.
-We are developing a therapy that we believe can serve as a "consolidation therapy" with the current standards of care and address the critical unmet medical need discussed above.
+Therefore, we are developing a therapy comprised of Cell-in-a-Box[®] encapsulated live cells implanted near the pancreas tumor followed by the infusion of low doses of the cancer prodrug ifosfamide.
+We believe that our therapy can serve as a "consolidation therapy" that can be used with the current standards of care for LAPC and thus address this critical unmet medical need.

-Subject to FDA approval, we plan to commence a clinical trial involving patients with LAPC whose tumors have ceased to respond to either Abraxane plus gemcitabine or FOLFIRINOX.
-We had a Pre-Investigational New Drug Application ("Pre-IND") meeting with the Center for Biologics Evaluation and Research of the FDA ("CBER") on January 17, 2017.
-At the Pre-IND meeting, the FDA communicated its agreement with certain aspects of our clinical development plan, charged us with completing numerous tasks and provided us with the guidance on the tasks we need to complete for a successful Investigational New Drug Application ("IND") process, although no assurance can be given whether the FDA will approve our IND once it is submitted.
-The proposed clinical trial is designed to show that our Cell-in-a-Box plus low-dose ifosfamide therapy can serve as an effective and safe consolidation chemotherapy for patients whose tumors no longer respond after four to six months of therapy with Abraxane plus gemcitabine or FOLFIRINOX.
-The trial will initially take place in the United States ("U.S.") with possible study sites in Europe.
+Subject to the FDA approval, we plan to commence a clinical trial involving patients with LAPC whose tumors have ceased to respond to either Abraxane[®] plus gemcitabine or FOLFIRINOX after 4-6 months.
+We had a Pre-Investigational New Drug Application meeting ("Pre-IND meeting") with the Center for Biologics Evaluation and Research of the FDA ("CBER") in January 2017.
+At that Pre-IND meeting, the FDA communicated its agreement with certain aspects of our clinical development plan, charged us with completing numerous tasks and provided us with the guidance on the tasks we believe we need to complete for a successful IND, although no assurance could be given whether the FDA will approve our IND once it is submitted.
+The trial would initially take place in the U.S. with possible study sites in Europe at a later date.